christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 # Prolegomenon: Methodology and Historiographical Approach

 This book traces Christianity back to its foundations — from the mythemes of Scythian snake-worshiping cults, to the Alexandrian School in Egypt and the Sarapis cult, to the Roman (Bosphoran) imperial cult — and then finishes with the subversion of the Bosphoran cult by the Flavian Dynasty (Vespasian, Titus).

-Because the historical record has been forged in three phases, this book relies solely on evidence that couldn't be forged.
-My methodologies are: numismatic and onomastic evidence, historical correlation and timeline analysis, and genetic evidence.

 All chronology is false: The Julian/Gregorian calendar, dynastic lists, and "ancient" texts are post-15th century constructs designed to create a linear, biblical, and Europe-centric past.
 The "Phantom Time" hypothesis (Fomenko et al.) is a conservative estimate; the forgery is more total.